If you can distinguish, you can express: Galois theory, Stone--Weierstrass, machine learning, and linguistics: Distinguish express in data science and machine learning

 As mentioned in the introduction, the Stone--Weierstrass theorem is a tool that has been extensively used to prove universality results in machine learning.
 For example, the classical paper of Hornik, Stichcombe, and White from 1989 shows that certain classes of multilayer perceptrons (MLPs) are universal approximators \cite{hornik1989multilayer}.
 Their approach is to define a class of MLPs (which turns out to be an algebra) and show that it separates inputs.
 Then the Stone--Weierstrass theorem guarantees expressivity of the class of functions.
 Similar results for different neural network models are described in the 1999 survey by Pinkus \cite{pinkus1999approximation}.

 These tools have later been used to prove analogous universality results for equivariant machine learning models, that is, machine learning models that respect symmetries.
 In equivariant machine learning one typically considers classes of functions $\mathcal F = \{f_\theta : X\to Y, \, \theta \in \mathbb R^d\}$ so that for every choice of parameters $\theta$, the corresponding function $f_\theta$ obeys a prescribed symmetry which is expressed as an invariance or equivariance with respect to a group action \cite{cohen2021equivariant}.
-Approaches to proving universality of these models include Stone--Weierstrass arguments \cite{dymuniversality, blum2024galois} (e.g., in point clouds) and arguments based on averaging already universal models along group orbits \cite{yarotsky2022universal, puny2021frame}.
+Approaches to proving universality of these models include Stone--Weierstrass arguments \cite{dymuniversality, blum2024galois} (e.g., in point clouds), and arguments based on averaging already universal models along group orbits \cite{yarotsky2022universal, puny2021frame}, for example by having a hidden layer with an arbitrary number of channels where the group acts regularly \cite{ravanbakhsh2020universal}.
 However, attaining universality theorems for equivariant models can be trickier than for non-equivariant ones.

 Graph neural networks (GNNs) \cite{duvenaud2015convolutional} are a great example of equivariant machine learning models with interesting expressivity properties.
 GNNs are defined on graphs $G=(V,E,X)$ where $V=[n]$ denotes the set of nodes, $E\in \mathbb R^{n\times n}$ denotes a matrix, often taken to be symmetric, giving weights on the edges, and $X\in \mathbb R^{n\times d}$ are the node features.
 The typical tasks GNNs perform are learning graph-level functions $f:G\to \mathbb R^k$ or node embeddings $f:G\to \mathbb R^{n\times k}$.
 Both of these learning tasks exhibit a symmetry due to the order of the nodes not being an intrinsic property of the graph itself (known in physics as a passive symmetry \cite{villartowards}), namely $(\pi V, \pi E \pi^\top, \pi X) = (V, E, X)$ for all permutations $\pi \in S_n$.
 Graph-level learning tasks are invariant to this group action whereas node-level learning tasks are equivariant.